ESCOMP/mizuRoute/README.md

 4. Add or update tests, examples, and documentation.
 5. Open a pull request for review.

-Current development interests include but are not limited to, improving support for stand-alone and coupled applications, refining routing methods, improving lake/reservoir and lateral inflow representations, expanding tests and examples, improving documentation, and modernizing the code structure to better support multiple routing options.

 ## Prerequisite
-To effectively work with mizuRoute, users and developers are desired to have the following working commands.
+To effectively work with mizuRoute, users and developers benefit from having the following working commands.
  1. Linux commands.
- 2. Geographic Information System to develop and visualize river network data
+ 2. Geographic Information System to develop and visualize river network data.
- 3. python or similar other languages to analyze/visualize data, prepare for the input
+ 3. python or similar other languages to analyze/visualize data, prepare for the input.
- 4. Fortran (if a user desires to change the codes)
+ 4. Modern Fortran (fortran 90 or later), if a user desires to change the codes.

 ## Funding